 The COVID-19 pandemic set off unprecedented job losses and a churn in the U. S. labor market.
 With widespread job losses, a Great Resignation was in full swing and the nation’s “quit rate” reached a 20-year high last November.

 The Great Resignation forced employers to review their retention strategies and consider how to cope with this situation.
-Among non-White adults, reasons for leaving their jobs rose from a previous year to one in the following year.
+Among non-White adults, reasons for leaving their jobs rose from the previous year to one in the following year.

 These non-Whites were more likely to cite work-related stress, lack of flexibility, working too few hours, and their employer requiring the COVID-19 vaccine.
 This study, however, did not break out these reasons by race, so we cannot draw conclusions from the data.